aurule/npc/README.md

 Every seeming *must* have a corresponding entry in both the `blessings` and `curses` dicts.
 Every kith *must* have a corresponding entry in the `blessings` dict.
 Kith curses are not supported by NPC and will be ignored.

 Since both seemings and kiths share the same blessings and curses dictionaries, all seeming and kith names *should* be unique.
-If a seeming and kith have the same name, then both will have the same blessing and that's probably not what you want.
+If a seeming and kith have the same name, then both will have the same blessing.
+That's probably not what you want.

 # Testing